Berta Cáceres: Family seeks justice

 In 2010, she began working on what was to become her best-known -- and most dangerous -- project.

-Agua Zarca was to be built on the Gualcarque River, the spiritual home of many Lenca and a vital source of water and food to the communities that live on its banks.
+The Agua Zarca dam was to be built on the Gualcarque River, the spiritual home of many Lenca and a vital source of water and food to the communities that live on its banks.

 Over a period of five years, Cáceres was instrumental in a campaign that eventually stopped the dam from being built.